ZupIT/beagle-docs/content/en/android/installing-beagle.md

 **Step 3️: On this page, there is some important information:**

 * Inform your project's name.
-On this example, we'll call `BeagleApp`.
+On this example, we'll call it `BeagleApp`.
 * Choose which language you'll use.
 For Beagle, you should go with `Kotlin`.
 * Choose **SDK minimum 19 or above**, because a lower SDK won't be compatible.
 * Define a **package** and a **Save location** according to your preference.